-Sometimes it’s all about the journey, which makes finding the right car important.
-If you’re about to embark on an unforgettable road trip around Canberra, a comfortable SUV could be a good choice.
-If you want a fantastic bargain and plan on sticking mostly to the city, an economy car is hard to beat.
-All you have to do is decide what’s going to be the best fit, round up the troops, and hit the road.
+Sometimes the journey is more significant than the destination, which makes your car choice particularly important.
+If you’re about to head off on an unforgettable road trip around Canberra, a comfortable SUV could be your perfect match.
+If you’re hoping for the cheapest possible price and plan on doing a lot of city driving, a budget compact is a clever pick.
+All you have to do is decide what’s going to be the best fit, pack up the car, and start clocking up those miles.

-Finding a parking spot in Canberra is a cinch.
-You won’t have to repeatedly go around the block in heavy traffic here — and that’s why the locals love it.
-There’s plentiful on and off-street parking to take your pick of.
+Getting a parking spot in Canberra is a snap.
+You don’t need to drive around the block in heavy traffic here — and that’s what the locals love about it.
+There’s plenty of off and on-street parking on offer.

-As with most cities, you can expect more traffic in the early and late rush hours.
-However, thanks to its smaller population of approximately 367,800, traffic isn’t a huge concern in Canberra.
+As with most cities, you can expect more traffic just before and after work during the week.
+However, due to its smaller population of about 367,800, traffic gridlock isn’t a huge issue in Canberra.

 The residential zones in Canberra have a 50km/h speed limit.
 Outside these built-up areas, the speed limits usually range between 50km/h and 100km/h.